 - 2 medium tomatoes chopped

 - Garlic, coriander, methi, paprika, caraway, chili, black pepper, summer savory

-- fresh bread and cucumber salad
+- cucumber salad

 - coleslaw with grilled corn kernels and sliced radishes with a dressing to taste*)